Life-Skills Checklist for Young Adults: What Really Matters After High School

 2. Financial Literacy: Mastering Money Management

-Budgeting: Learning to track income and expenses ensures that spending aligns with available resources.
+Budgeting: Learning to track income and expenses each week ensures that spending aligns with available resources.
+Monitoring how money is spent helps identify patterns and areas for improvement.
 Apps like Mint or YNAB can simplify this process.
+Understanding the difference between needs and wants is central to responsible money management, helping young adults prioritize spending and avoid debt.

 Credit and Debt Management: Understanding how credit cards work, recognizing the impact of interest rates, and knowing how to build and maintain a healthy credit score are key to long-term financial stability.